Community and Diversity

 9 June 2017

 Large businesses should take a leadership role on this issue.
-Large businesses have the resources and expertise required to get a better understanding of their supply chains and their purchasing power gives them the capacity to affect change.
+Large businesses have the resources and expertise required to get a better understanding of their supply chains and their purchasing power gives them the capacity to effect change.

 Growing Support For Modern Slavery Act

 Australians’ living standards have risen enormously through greater international trade.
 However, it has also increased the risk that products and services sold here are tainted by the use of forced labour.

 Business Council Announces New Code To Speed Up Payments To Small Business Suppliers

 A voluntary, industry-led effort to drive change in payments culture and practices should be given time to work before any consideration of regulation, which would impose extra costs on all business and taxpayers, says Jennifer Westacott.

 No Place For Modern Slavery